GiancarlosIO/webpack-nexus/README.md

 # webpack-nexus
-A simple webpack-cli to scaffold your next js project
+A simple webpack-cli to scaffold super duper js projects